MarnixCroes/jamdocs/docs/FAQ.md

 It is also possible to use other wallet software, but be aware of the risks (xpub leak when not usig your own node) and preferably use a watch-only wallet.

+### Which Bitcoin Core versions are supported?

+!!! warning
+    JoinMarket <=`v0.9.11` __does not support__ Bitcoin Core >=`v30`.

+JoinMarket is compatible with Bitcoin Core releases up to `v29`.
+Beginning with Bitcoin Core `v26`, [a special config property (`deprecatedrpc=create_bdb`) needs to be enabled](#jam-doesnt-work-anymore-after-updating-bitcoin-core-to-v260) to for full functionality.
+JoinMarket `v0.9.11` does not support Bitcoin Core `v30`; users should continue running `v29` or earlier until `v30` support is added.

+!!! hint

+    BerkeleyDB (BDB) wallet support was removed in Bitcoin Core `v30`.
+    This leads to issues for JoinMarket and thus also Jam.
+    The problem should be fixed [once JoinMarket is supporting Bitcoin Core descriptor wallets](https://github.com/JoinMarket-Org/joinmarket-clientserver/pull/1775).
+A release is not yet published at the time of writing (2025-10-15).

 ### Jam doesn't work anymore after updating Bitcoin Core to v26.0?

-BerkeleyDB (BDB) wallet creation was deprecated in Bitcoin Core v26.0.
+BerkeleyDB (BDB) wallet creation was deprecated in Bitcoin Core v26.0 which is needed for JoinMarket <=`v0.9.11`.
-This leads to issues for JoinMarket and thus also Jam.
-The problem should be fixed once JoinMarket supports Bitcoin Core descriptor wallets.

 _For now, the fix is to add `deprecatedrpc=create_bdb` to your bitcoin.conf file._